ibm-cloud-docs/databases-for-postgresql/administering.md

 The {{site.data.keyword.databases-for-postgresql_full}} service is provisioned with an admin user, so you can administer PostgreSQL by using its command-line tool, `psql`.

 The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
-By default, the admin user does not have permissions on objects that are created by other users outside of these functions.
+By default, the admin user does not have permissions on objects that are created by other users.

 For security reasons, and as part of the infrastructure provided by {{site.data.keyword.databases-for-postgresql}} as a managed service, there is no superuser role available to the end-user.
 {: .tip}